Weight loss with the sleeve

 For sleeve patients that choose to have excess skin removed, the most common request is to have the abdominal apron removed, though some patients extend this to other areas and opt for a “body-contouring” procedure.
 We recommend that you wait around 2 years before making any decisions on cosmetic surgery, in order to see how much your skin can recover of its own accord.
-If you are interested in cosmetic surgery, please contact us and we will arrange a consultation with our own specialist bariatric cosmetic surgeon.
+If you are interested in cosmetic surgery, please contact us to discuss your options.

 Usually, you will be able to continue to take your regular medication after gastric sleeve surgery.
 However, if your tablets are quite large, or if you have problems digesting them, it may be necessary to break them up (most good chemists will have a little contraption to do this).
 We recommend that you try your regular tablets first, and if you feel that they are getting stuck, you can crush them up and maybe even take them with a spoonful of yoghurt.
 However, before doing so, you should check with your pharmacist that it’s okay to do this.
 Some tablets are specially formulated to be released slowly or coated to protect the stomach, and these properties may be destroyed if you crush them.
 Capsules should not be a problem because they are soft and designed to soften and melt inside the stomach.
 Read more about the recommended vitamins and supplements.

 It is absolutely essential for you to take vitamin and mineral supplements for life after sleeve surgery.
 Without supplementation, deficiencies in iron, folic acid, vitamin B12, calcium, zinc and vitamin D can occur, resulting in anaemia and bone disease such as osteoporosis.